What is Down syndrome?

 What are some basic facts about Down syndrome?

 The medical name for Down syndrome is Trisomy 21.
-Down Syndrome occurs at conception and is not because of something the mother did during pregnancy at all.
-It is a random occurrence.
-It does not matter race, religion, socio-economic level, etc.
+Down Syndrome occurs at conception and is not because of something the mother or father did or did not do during conception or pregnancy at all.
+It is unknown why Trisomy 21 occurs, regardless of race, religion, socio-economic level, or even age.

 What causes Down syndrome?